Abraham Dones (Revision)

 Durham Technical Community College employs a letter grading system to evaluate student performance in meeting the stated objectives of the classroom, laboratory, shop, clinical setting, or work experience.

-2Historical grades may appear on transcripts for past semesters but are not currently being awarded.
+2Historical grades which may appear on transcripts for past terms but are no longer assigned

 |Grade/Credit Type||Significance||Grade Points Per Semester Hour|

 |A*2/PA2||Superior Work in Developmental Education||4|